Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-test-ton-stake-private-testnet.md

             --rootchain.sender 0x3cd9f729c8d882b851f8c70fb36d22b391a288cd
 ```

-If minted test TON and registered the address of rootchain in manager contract are sucessful, The balance of Operator1's TON as follows.
+You will be able to see the balance of 10,000 TON as below if test TON have been minted correctly and rootchain has been registered to the manager contract.

 ```bash
 INFO [01-01|00:00:00.000] Maximum peer count                       ETH=50 LES=0 total=50